PrivateBin – Your Self-Hosted Pastebin Instance

 Raspberry Pi - PrivateBin

 A Pastebin is a quick and handy way to share logs, debug output, etc. They are usually used in support situations.
-There are quite a number of public pastebin services out there, with the most known being pastebin.com.
+There are quite several public Pastebin services out there, with the most known being pastebin.com.
 But they all have one issue, privacy.
 You have to trust the hoster with your data.
 And logs can reveal a lot of information.

 Wouldn’t it be nice to host such a service yourself?
 PrivateBin to the rescue!